Project 001 IPDI intro

 It appears approximately 1.2m (48in) eg Renault Twizy and VW L1 is the width limit with conventional 'common axle' chassis.
 Even this requires the vehicle to be very low, or very base-heavy with hard suspension to maintain a stable centre of gravity (Cg) in cornering.
 Standard sub-compact automobile chassis are between approximately 1.4m (54in) eg Smart and 1.5m (60in) eg Fiat 500.
 To justify their existence, maximise efficiencies and be seriously useful on crowded roads, sub-cars must be considerably narrower than this.

-The logical conclusion of this trend is for the chassis to tilt, to allow fast, safe cornering, with the highest possible fuel, energy efficiency and range.
+The logical conclusion of this trend is for the chassis to tilt, to allow fast, safe cornering, with the optimum fuel, energy efficiency and range.